Roundtable Presentation Submissions

 - a bibliography that shows engagement with conversations about the topic that will form the basis of the roundtable theme and discussion.

 - Moderator: Give the name, school, and email address for the roundtable moderator.
-(The moderator must be a faculty member or Alumni Epsilon member.)
+(The moderator must be a faculty or alumni member).

 - Audio Visual Request: Only a limited number of rooms will be set-up with an LCD projector and screen.
 Therefore, only a limited number of requests for A/V will be granted.
 If you are requesting A/V, please include an additional paragraph stating why A/V will be a necessary component of your roundtable.
 Include a description of what you will be projecting, such as an online demonstration, video, audio presentation, or slide deck.